grinnell-cs/csc151-dh/_readings/regexp.md

 of times they appear in other words (e.g., "sheet" and "there").

 How could you use regular expressions to count those appearances?

+## Questions and Answers

+What does `concat` stand for?

+> It's short for "concatenate", meaning "join together".